DrakirL/DrakirL.github.io/p10/class/ranger.md

 ### Level 5: ???
 Your Companion now has 2 Actions to use each round. <br>
-It can still Dash and Act using a single Action.
+It can still Dash and Act using a single Action?

 ### Level 7: ???
 ???